 We enter into construction contracts principally on the basis of competitive bids.
 Although the terms of our contracts vary considerably, most are made on a fixed price basis.
 Revenues from construction contracts are recognized on the percentage-of-completion method in accordance with the AICPA Statement of Position 81-1, Accounting for Performance of Construction-Type and Certain Production-Type Contracts.
-Percentage-of-completion for construction contracts is measured principally by the ratio of costs incurred and accrued to date for each contract to the estimated total costs for each contract at completion.
-We generally consider contracts substantially complete upon departure from the construction site and acceptance by the customer.
+The percentage-of-completion method measures the ratio of costs incurred and accrued to date for each contract to the estimated total costs for each contract at completion.
+This requires us to prepare on-going estimates of the costs to complete each contract as the project progresses.
+In preparing these estimates, we make significant judgments and assumptions concerning our significant cost drivers of materials, labor and equipment, and we evaluate contingencies based on possible schedule variances, production delays or other productivity factors.